Dual-zone NewAir wine cooler shows E8; the lower zone temperature may be inaccurate or not cooling properly.

 Steps to resolve E8:

-- Confirm affected zone: Verify that E8 corresponds to the lower zone on your NewAir dual-zone model.
+- Confirm the affected zone: Verify that E8 corresponds to the lower zone on your NewAir dual-zone model.
 Note any cooling issues specific to that zone.

 - Locate the lower zone sensor: Inside the lower compartment, find the small sensor cover or probe on the back or side wall.

-- Inspect sensor and mounting: Remove any cover and check that the sensor is not loose, cracked, or corroded.
+- Inspect the sensor and mounting: Remove any cover and check that the sensor is not loose, cracked, or corroded.
 Ensure it is not blocked by bottles or shelves.

-- Trace wiring: Follow the sensor wires toward the rear of the cabinet as far as accessible.
+- Trace the wiring: Follow the sensor wires toward the rear of the cabinet as far as accessible.
 Look for pinched or damaged insulation.

-- Access control board: Remove the rear or bottom panel to reach the main control board.
+- Access the control board: Remove the rear or bottom panel to reach the main control board.
 Identify the lower zone sensor connector.

-- Check and reseat connector: With the unit unplugged, disconnect and reconnect the lower zone sensor plug.
+- Check and reseat the connector: With the unit unplugged, disconnect and reconnect the lower zone sensor plug.
 Inspect for moisture or corrosion.

-- Test sensor: Measure resistance of the sensor at room temperature and compare to NewAir’s specifications.
+- Test the sensor: Measure resistance of the sensor at room temperature and compare to NewAir’s specifications.
 Replace with a NewAir lower zone temperature sensor / thermistor if readings are abnormal.

 - Reassemble and test: Reinstall panels, restore power, and verify that the E8 code clears and the lower zone maintains the set temperature.